Gil Cohen (sailor): 2008–12

 In the 2008 Sailing World Championships she won a silver medal in the 420 discipline.

 After changing to the 470 discipline, she won a silver medal a year later, with Dana Mamriev at the 470 Junior World Championships in Thessaloniki, Greece.
 In 2010 the duo won a bronze medal at the ISAF Sailing World Cup Semaine Olympique Francaise in Hyères, France.

 Later in 2010, Vered Buskila and Cohen became a team following Buskila's return to competitive sailing, and Nike Kornecki's continued retirement.
-In April 2011, the duo won a bronze medal at the ISAF Sailing World Cup Trofeo Princesa Sofia in Palma de Majorca, Spain, and qualified for the 2012 Summer Olympics after finishing 7th at the pre-Olympic tournament.
+In April 2011, the duo won a bronze medal at the ISAF Sailing World Cup Trofeo Princesa Sofía in Palma de Majorca, Spain, and qualified for the 2012 Summer Olympics after finishing 7th at the pre-Olympic tournament.
 At the 2011 ISAF Sailing World Championships in Perth, Australia, in December 2011, they finished in 4th place.

 In August 2012, Cohen (20 years of age at the time) and Buskila finished in 15th place in the Women's 470 at the 2012 Summer Olympics.